 7. Disability insurance

-Disability insurance can trip up some otherwise money-savvy individuals.
+Not having disability insurance can trip up some otherwise money-savvy individuals.

 8. Life insurance